alphagov/paas-developer-docs/docs/managing_users/user_accounts.md

 ### Space Manager
 This role applies within a particular space.

-A Space Manager can add/remove users within the space, and change properties of the space, such as the name.
-Being a Space Manager does not grant the ability to change apps or services, so you would need the Space Developer role as well if you want to be able to do both things.
+A Space Manager can grant user roles within the space, and change properties of the space, such as the name.
+Being a Space Manager does not grant the ability to change apps or services, so you need the Space Developer role as well if you want to be able to do both things.

 For example, suppose you have a senior developer who manages junior developers who work in your `testing` space, and also needs to change apps in both `testing` and `production` spaces.
 You choose to grant the senior developer the Space Manager role in the `testing` space, and the Space Developer role in both `testing` and `production`.
 As a result, the developer can add users to `testing` but not to `production`, and can change apps in both spaces.

 ### Org Manager
 This role applies to a particular organisation.
 Typically, each team only has one organisation, but you can have more than one.

 An Org Manager can create/delete spaces and edit user roles.
-See the section on [Managing spaces](/deploying_apps/orgs_spaces_targets#managing-spaces) for details.
+See the sections on [Managing spaces](/deploying_apps/orgs_spaces_targets#managing-spaces) and [Granting access](/deploying_apps/orgs_spaces_targets#granting-access) for details.

 As an Org Manager, you have responsibilities related to adding and removing users: see the section on [User lifecycle](/managing_users/user_lifecycle).